How to write the dreaded About Me page

 - Read other About Pages.
 Guaranteed, most will focus on themselves.
 But that's ok.
 Just pay attention to what you're drawn to.
 What makes you feel good.
 And what turns you off.
 This will give you more ideas of what to do and not to do.

 - Ask yourself: if you were looking for someone who offers what you do, what would you want to see on their About Page?
 What would pull you in and make you want to know more?
 Looking from the outside in can be very revealing.

 - Ask others (people like your Ideal Buyer) what they would like to see on your About page.

 Have a full screen or large image that supports the feeling expressed in your opening paragraph.
 Have another one of you, ideally in the context of what you're offering.
 For example, you meditating under a palm tree if you're offering a path to inner peace.
 Maybe the picture of you can serve both purposes.

 If you're fighting with your writing, take a break!
 Forcing the words is like when your computer freezes and you keep wildly clicking your mouse - thinking you're actually going to speed it up, but all you're doing is really pissing your computer off.
 Right?

 Go visit the ocean.
 Have a margarita.
 Play with your cat.
 Do the warrior pose.

 Speaking of breaks, it's margarita time! : )

 PS - Let me know how it goes and if you have any questions, post them below and I'll answer as soon as I can.

-PPS - You can also check e-courses for more in-depth help.
+PPS - You can also check the digital boutique for a free guide and inexpensive cheatsheets.